The Arrow-Cross (Nyilas) Government

 Tuesday, 17 October

-Adolf Eichmann returns to Budapest to resume deportations of Jews, but Germany's fast-disintegrating communications largely prevented this from happening.
+Adolf Eichmann returned to Budapest to resume our deportation.
+A shortage of railroad cars, of fuel, and Germany's fast-disintegrating communication network largely prevented this from happening.

 Tuesday - Thursday, October 17-19